elyhahami18/CS50FinalProj/DESIGN.md

 We define several routes and endpoints to handle different functionalities:

-- `/`: The home page, serving an HTML template.
+- `/`: The home page serves an HTML template, providing users with a user-friendly interface.
-- `/process`: Computes the Gram-Schmidt process for a set of input vectors.
+- `/process`: This endpoint handles POST requests for computing the Gram-Schmidt process on a set of input vectors.
+It extracts the number of vectors and their sizes from the request, validates the input, and meticulously applies the Gram-Schmidt process.
+The result, a list of orthonormalized vectors, is returned as a JSON response.
-- `/chat`: Utilizes the OpenAI API to provide a specialized chatbot for mathematical queries.
-- `/diagonalize`: Diagonalizes a square matrix.
-- `/signature`: Computes the determinant and trace of a square matrix.
-- `/svd`: Performs Singular Value Decomposition (SVD) on matrices.
+- `/chat`: This endpoint empowers users to interact with a specialized chatbot.
+It accepts a user's message, initializes the OpenAI client using an API key (securely stored as an environment variable), and generates a response using my specefic fine-tuned OpenAI chat model.
+The response is thoughtfully returned as a JSON response.
+- `/diagonalize`: Responsible for diagonalizing square matrices, this endpoint starts by validating the input matrix's dimensions.
+Subsequently, it extracts the matrix data from the request and employs numpy to calculate the eigenvalues, eigenvectors, and the diagonal matrix.
+The results are meticulously returned in JSON format.
+- `/signature`: For square matrices, this endpoint adeptly computes both the determinant and trace.
+It follows a similar validation process, extracts the matrix data, and employs numpy to calculate these essential linear algebra properties.
+The results are meticulously returned in JSON format.
+- `/svd`: his versatile endpoint handles Singular Value Decomposition (SVD) for matrices, functioning seamlessly for both square and non-square matrices.
+It begins with dimension validation, matrix data extraction, and employs numpy to perform SVD.
+The results, including matrices U, S (singular values), and V^T (transpose of V), are returned in JSON format.

+## Index.html

+Bootstrap nav bar, JS for dynamic matrix dimension generation
 ### External Libraries

 We use several external libraries: